gramener/gramex/gramex/apps/guide/quickstart/README.md

 ### .gitignore
 - This helps the gramex user to ignore files that should not be committed.
-- spcify the files that you would like to ignore.
+- specify the files that you would like to ignore.
 - `example` file containing  Passwords, Private information.

 ### .htmllintrc